sde-coursepack/sde-coursepack.github.io/modules/about/_posts/2021-05-03-Course-Materials.md

 Title: Course Materials
 ---

-* TOC
-{:toc}

 # Course Materials
+{: .no_toc }

-This broadly describes the course material.
+This page broadly describes the course material.
 If you are an instructor wishing to use materials/assignments/exams from this course, you can reach out to Prof. McBurney at (mcburney at virginia dot edu).
 Please email from a verifiable institution or organization email address.

+---

+## Contents
+{: .no_toc }

+* TOC
+{:toc}

+---

+## Public Course Materials

 Public course materials from Fall 2023 (including syllabus, schedule, slides, homeworks, and assigned readings) [can be found here](https://drive.google.com/drive/folders/1PnTRphKY5adKNRX_XDCGI1djVgW68uwH?usp=share_link) - be aware that the website was incomplete during the Fall 2023 term, so some reading links are missing.